How do I take the TASC test? What do I need to know? Here are the tools and information you need to take and pass the TASC test.

 2. Check that you are eligible to take the TASC test

 You will usually be eligible to take the TASC test if you are 16 years of age or older and you are not enrolled in or graduated from a US high school.
 Some states ask that you attend test preparation classes.
-Other states only allow residents to take the test.
+Other states only allow residents to take the test, but you do not need to be a US citizen.
 You can find the TASC test requirements in your state.

 3. Learn about the TASC test

 Find out what to expect when you take the test – what knowledge you need and the kind of questions you will be asked.
 You need to know what’s on the TASC test.

 4. Study to take the TASC test

 You will need to register for an online account with your TASC test state portal.
 Many states require you to have an account so you can find a testing site or schedule and pay for your test.
 You can create your account at any time – you don’t have to wait until you are ready to take your test.
 You will also be able to view your test results and scores there.

 During your registration with your state TASC portal, you will need to provide information, but you will not need to pay until you are ready to make a test appointment.
 You can read the directions to register for the TASC test.

 You cannot take the test online.
 You must take the test in person at a testing site.
 Find a testing site at your state portal.